 Whether its hauling bags of potting soil, sandbox sand or water softener salt, or just muddy or snow-covered boots, things can get pretty dirty back there.
 That’s ok, because the cargo area is designed for this.
 That doesn’t mean, however, that the carpet or other items stored in the trunk have to suffer from damaging stains or moisture.
 Trunk and cargo-area liners are made to fit snugly in the area they’re protecting, feature a lip around the edge to contain spills and are made from moisture-proof rubber or plastic materials that make clean up a snap.

 Your vehicle’s exterior probably isn’t sparkling clean 100 percent of the time.
 And when it’s at its salt- or dirt-covered nastiest, you can be sure that’s the day you’ll need to lean over the back bumper to retrieve something out of the trunk.
 When you do, you can prevent getting your clothes dirty with a trunk protector that’s always in your trunk and attached to the carpet when you need it.
 Simply unroll it over the bumper, and you’re leaning up against a clean surface.

 10. Contain it

-Loose items and trunks, beds, and cargo areas aren’t a good combination because they’re guaranteed to deliver spills, damage, frustration and potential injury.
-The solution is simple – no matter what you’re driving and what you’re hauling, contain the cargo.
-Bars, tie-down straps, and pet and cargo barriers will help better protect you, your cargo and the vehicle.
+Loose items and trunks, beds and cargo areas aren’t a good combination because they’re guaranteed to deliver spills, damage, frustration and potential injury.
+The solution is simple – no matter what you’re driving or what you’re hauling, contain the cargo.
+Bars, tie-down straps and pet and cargo barriers will help better protect you, your cargo and the vehicle.

 Editor’s note: Count on Advance Auto Parts for your trunk storage and organizational needs.
 Buy online, pick up in store—in 30 minutes.